OHIF/Viewers/platform/docs/docs/configuration/theme-configuration.md

 # Theme Configuration
 When adding new theme extendible configuration items, please document them here.
-See [Theme Configuration with Config Point](#configPoint) on how to modify certain types of configuration values using the config-point defintions.
+See [Theme Configuration with Config Point](#configPoint) on how to modify certain types of configuration values using the config-point definitions.

 ## Hanging Protocols
 It is possible to customize the available hanging protocols by defining them